 EU Members States or other donors will be able to contribute to a dedicated NIF Trust Fund.
-The latter will also operate under the governance structure of the ENI blending framework (one single governance structure for both the NIF and the NIF

-Trust Fund), with slightly different voting procedures to reflect the additional contributions of EU Member States or other contributors.
+The latter will also operate under the governance structure of the ENI blending framework (one single governance structure for both the NIF and the NIF Trust Fund), with slightly different voting procedures to reflect the additional contributions of EU Member States or other contributors.

-Rules of procedure were approved by the NIF Board meeting of 27 November 2015 and further detail the decision making process as well as the organisation of the strategic meetings.
+Rules of procedure are approved by the Board and further detail the decision making process as well as the organisation of the strategic meetings.
 The NIF Trust Fund agreement will reflect the general governance arrangements agreed under the ENI blending framework and include the specificities of the NIF Trust Fund.